2023 National Hockey League All-Star Game: Uniforms

 The All-Star uniforms were unveiled on January 19.
 For the first time since 2009, conference logos are featured on the jersey crests, with each player's respective team logo on the left shoulder and the All-Star Game logo on the right.
-The jerseys are part of the league's "Reverse Retro" program, based off the same design as those used from 1994 to 1997; however, they were recolored in black, teal, and pink, reflecting the South Florida setting of the game.
+The jerseys are part of the league's "Reverse Retro" program, based on the same design as those used from 1994 to 1997; however, they were recolored in black, teal, and pink, reflecting the South Florida setting of the game.
 Like the remainder of the Reverse Retro jerseys in 2022–23, the NHL logo at the collar was colored orange instead of silver.

 In the semifinals, the Pacific and Metropolitan teams wore white over teal against their opponents, the Central and Atlantic teams, respectively, who wore black over white.
 In the final, the Atlantic team stayed in their black jerseys while the Central team switched to white.

 Festivities and entertainment

 The Truly Hard Seltzer NHL All-Star Beach Festival, featured various fan activities during All-Star Weekend, held between February 2 and February 4 at the Fort Lauderdale Beach Park.

 The NHL announced on January 20 that American pop punk rock band Fall Out Boy would perform at the All-Star Game.
 The performance took place during the second intermission.

-Canadian country singer SACHA sang the Canadian national anthem while Andrew McMahon sang the American national anthem.
+Canadian country singer SACHA sang the Canadian national anthem while singer-songwriter Andrew McMahon sang the American national anthem.